Virtual Character Design Class

 A fancy document camera for demos (everyone gets a front row seat!)

-And whiteboard for drawing picture suggestions on students work.
+And an "Annotate" tool for drawing picture suggestions on students work.
+(Fear not! all mark-ups will be erased!)

-If yr new to zoom, I have a zoom tutorial just before the first class starts.
-It takes about 15 minutes. & it’s kinda fun.
+If you're new to zoom, I have a zoom tutorial session just before the first class starts.
+It takes about 15 minutes. & it's kinda fun.

 Materials List